+Implementation of this empirical approach requires information on voter turnout decisions, choice of House candidate, choice of Presidential candidate, and voter ideology.
 Measures of turnout and voting decisions are based upon standard questions included in all years of the ANES.

 The more complex issue involves the measurement of voter ideology.
-In order to capture the possibility of mean reversion in explaining the midterm gap, we require a measure that is both comparable across years and time-varying6 Given this, we use two measures of self-reported ideology that are comparable across years and time-varying.
+In order to capture the possibility of mean reversion in explaining the midterm gap, we require a measure that is both comparable across years and time-varying.10 Given this, we use two measures of self-reported ideology that are comparable across years and time-varying.

 The first measure is included in all survey years since 1952 and is based upon self-reported party affiliation.
-There are seven possible responses to this question:

-- 1. Strong Democrat

-- 2. Weak Democrat

-- 3. Independent leaning Democrat

-- 4. Independent Independent

-- 5. Independent leaning Republican

-- 6. Weak Republican

-- 7. Strong Republican

-For consistency with the theoretical model, we convert this measure to a $[\Box 1, 1]$ interval, with Strong Democrat scoring $\Box 1$, Weak Democrat scoring $\Box 0.67$, Independent - leaning Democrat scoring $\Box 0.33$, Independent-Independent scoring 0, Independent - leaning Republican scoring 0.33, Weak Republican scoring 0.67 and, finally, Strong Republican scoring 1.
+There are seven possible responses to this question: 1) Strong Democrat, 2) Weak Democrat, 3) Independent - leaning Democrat, 4) Independent - Independent, 5) Independent - leaning Republican, 6) Weak Republican, and 7) Strong Republican.
+For consistency with the theoretical model, we convert this measure to a [-1,1] interval, with Strong Democrat scoring -1, Weak Democrat scoring -0.67, Independent - leaning Democrat scoring -0.33, Independent-Independent scoring 0, Independent - leaning Republican scoring 0.33, Weak Republican scoring 0.67 and, finally, Strong Republican scoring 1.

-As an alternative measure, we use thermometer scores of conservatives and liberals.
+One limitation of this measure of ideology is that it captures attachment to parties, which may not respond to short-term forces, and this stability of party identification may lead us to understate the contribution of the reversion to the mean mechanism.
+As an alternative measure, which perhaps more closely captures voter ideology, we use voter thermometer scores of conservatives and liberals.
 In particular, respondents were asked to rate conservatives on a 0 to 100 scale and were asked to rate liberals on a 0 to 100 scale.
-We take the difference between these scores (conservative score minus liberal score), which covers the interval $[\Box 100, 100]$, and then convert this measure to the $[\Box 1, 1]$ interval by dividing by 100.
+We take the difference between these scores (conservative score minus liberal score), which covers the interval [-100, 100], and then convert this measure to the [-1,1] interval by dividing by 100.
 Those providing the same thermometer score to Democrats and Republicans receive a score of 0, those that provide a higher score to liberals have a negative score, and those providing a higher score to conservatives have a positive score.
 One drawback of this measure is that it is not available until 1964 and was also not included in the 1978 midterm year survey.
-Given this more limited availability over time, we view this measure as providing a robustness check on our preferred measure of party affiliation.
+Given this more limited availability over time, we view this measure as providing a robustness check on our baseline measure of party affiliation.

-6 One option would be to parameterize ideology as a function of demographics, exploiting the fact, for example, that women tend to be more supportive of Democrats than men.
+10One option would be to parameterize ideology as a function of demographics, exploiting the fact, for example, that women tend to be more supportive of Democrats than men.
 The problem here is that this measure will not be time-varying, absent dramatic changes in demographics, and thus will not capture high frequency change in ideology underlying the reversion to the mean hypothesis.